7 local service business strategies for 2026 growth

 Examples:

-• Plumber teams up with electrician for bundled home repairs
+• Plumber partners with electrician for bundled home repairs

 • Landscaper partners with a pool cleaner